open-telemetry/opentelemetry-java-instrumentation/docs/contributing/writing-instrumentation.md

 }
 ```

-You can use the JUnit's `@RegisterExtension` annotation to make sure that the instrumentation
+You can use the `@RegisterExtension` annotation to make sure that the instrumentation
 extension gets picked up by JUnit.
 Then, return the same extension instance in the `testing()`
 method implementation so that it's used in all test scenarios implemented in the abstract class.

 ### Spock

-The `testing-common` module contains a few utilities that make writing Spock instrumentation tests a
+The `testing-common` module contains some utilities that facilitate writing Spock instrumentation tests,
-bit easier.
-In particular, we have the `InstrumentationSpecification` base class and
+such as the `InstrumentationSpecification` base class and
 the `LibraryTestTrait` and `AgentTestTrait` traits.

-Your abstract test class should extend the `InstrumentationSpecification`:
+Consider the following abstract test class extending `InstrumentationSpecification`:

 ```groovy
 abstract class AbstractYarpcTest extends InstrumentationSpecification {